CiscoSecurity/sxo-05-security-workflows/docs/activities/python/modules.md

 ---

 # Python Module List
-Here's a sample of the Python modules available:
+Here's a sample of the Python modules available in the `Execute Python Script` activity:

 ```text
 __future__